TestardR/Gatsby-My_Second_Blog/content/pages/contacts.md

 socialImage: "/media/dancer1.jpg"
 ---

 Hi, I am Romain.
-I am currently building a lot of things for **@Opensense**.
-Meanwhile, I build some things you may seen **@Matrix**.
+I am currently building a lot of things for [@Opensense](http://104.155.62.110/en/home/).
+Meanwhile, I build some things you may seen [@Matrix](https://matrix.org/) .
 My technival background involves a lot of JavaScript and Python and for the past year, I have been working on mobile using React Native.

 Overall, I have genuine passion for building user interface and consider it a hobby.
 I am very fond of little details.
 I like interactivity, UI & UX, as well as performant code and semantic markup.
 Consistency and predictability are key.